 That doesn’t mean you won’t have any music.
 Depending on where your reception is, there may be music piped in from another room – you may even be able to tap in and use their sound system for your own wedding playlist (cost to make: free!).
-You could even have a look at the best powered speakers from this website.
-You could use them at the wedding, but even keep to use after!

 In our case, we had our reception at a restaurant that played very trendy, southwest-style Spanish guitar music along with some pop.
 I’m not describing it well, but I promise it sounded perfectly fine!

 DJs and bands around the world are howling at me for saying this, but you don’t need wedding music to make your wedding.
 Think about your venue and your set up.
 If you don’t have the budget for a large venue with a big hall for dancing, maybe downsize it by a lot and just have a nice dinner with some casual music piped in.

 Unless your family/friends have to have dancing (like, you come from a family of dancers or something), people won’t die if they can’t do the “rubber chicken” at your wedding.
 Chilling, talking, eating, drinking and photos will keep them busy!